 A Star is Born

-Leonardi and Libes both stress the positive impact these starts-up must have on ecosystems and communities.
+Leonardi and Libes both stress the positive impact these start-ups must have on ecosystems and communities.

 “We’re looking for start-ups that are innovative beyond a technical stance,” Leonardi says.
 “We’re looking for business ideas with innovative partnerships that basically bring people together.”